AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/ecommerce/shopify-streaming.md

 >[!NOTE]
 >
 >The [!DNL Shopify] streaming source is in beta.
-Please read the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled sources.
+Please read the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labeled sources.

 The following tutorial provides steps on how to create a streaming source connection and dataflow to stream data from [[!DNL Shopify]](https://www.shopify.com/) to Adobe Experience Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).